Skip to content

 Hoplite phalanx formation symbolizing Phalanx Engineering as a disciplined engineering ethos

-I have always liked the analogy of a phalanx for engineering teams.
+I’ve always liked the analogy of a phalanx for engineering teams.
 It captures something deeper than “teamwork” or “collaboration.”
-It is about survival, discipline, and trust under pressure.
+It’s about survival, discipline, and trust under pressure.

 In a phalanx, soldiers overlapped their shields to protect the person beside them.
-Strength came not from heroes but from formation.
-No gaps.
-No egos.
-Just clarity, discipline, and commitment.
+Strength came not from heroes but from formation: no gaps or egos, just clarity, discipline, and commitment.

 The Leader’s Position